WouterJansen/BirbBro-esp32/README.md

   - Send a notification though the Google Firebase to the connected Android phone apps.

 ## Sources
-  - Complete hardware configuration and basic software setup: https://randomnerdtutorials.com/esp32-cam-pir-motion-detector-photo-capture/.
+  - Complete hardware configuration and basic software setup (uses different hardware diagram!): https://randomnerdtutorials.com/esp32-cam-pir-motion-detector-photo-capture/ & https://www.instructables.com/Motion-Triggered-Image-Capture-and-Email/
-  - Better hardware configuration and better software setup: https://www.instructables.com/Motion-Triggered-Image-Capture-and-Email/
   - Examples from the Firebase Arduino Client Library for ESP8266 and ESP32 by Mobizt.